HarpreetChahal/wai-aria-CS-730/README.md

+#  ASSIGNMENT 2 (WAI-ARIA CS730)

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project shows carusoel of 7 images depicting seven wonders of the world with brief information of all the wonders

 ## Available Scripts